Skip to Content

 Walking next to the coast on each route

 I calculated how many kilometers you walk next to the coast on each route.
-On the Litoral Way, you walk next to the sea 3 times more than on the Coastal Route.
+On the Litoral Way, you walk next to the sea twice as much as on the Coastal Route.

-On the Coastal Route, 55 km/34,7 mi out of 180 km/112 mi* (the distance from Porto to Redondela) are by the sea.
+On the Coastal Route, 77,5 km/48 mi out of 188 km/116 mi (the distance from Porto to Redondela*) are by the sea.
 Some parts are not close to the sea but offer beautiful sea views.

 Is the Senda Litoral marked?

-The Litoral Way is usually not marked or marked differently as a part of another walking/cycling route.
-A good thing here is that it is difficult to get lost because you follow the coast from south to north.
-The worst that can happen is that you get to a dead end e.g. a river with no crossing and will have to walk around.
+The Litoral Way is not marked or marked differently as a part of another walking/cycling route.
+A good thing is that for the most of the route it’s easy to navigate; you follow the coast from south to north.
+The worst that can happen is that you get to a dead end and have to walk around.

-A part of the first stage of the Litoral Way from Matosinhos to Vila do Conde is well-marked.
+The only part that is well-marked is the first stage of the Litoral Way from Matosinhos to Vila do Conde.

 A traditional stone Camino in the forest on the Coastal Route